-Alvin Mayes holds a BA in Mathematics from the University of Michigan and teacher certification.
+Alvin Mayes holds a BA in Mathematics from the University of Michigan and teaching certification.
 He studied modern dance technique with Elizabeth Bergmann, Gloria Newman and Jan Van Dyke, Ballet with Karen Shanley and Eric Hampton, Partnering with Antony Tutor, Choreography and Improvisation with Phyllis Lamhut, voice with Ysaye Maria Barnwell and music composition with Jerry Bilik.

 Areas of Specialization/Interest: